meztez/rapidoc/README.md

-Generates ‘RapiDoc’ documentation from an OAS Compliant API
+Generates `RapiDoc` documentation from an OAS Compliant API
 ================

 <!-- badges: start -->